 - a.
 Notice If the Principal believes that a long-term suspension may be warranted as a result of alleged misconduct of a student, the Principal will notify the parent(s) in writing of the grounds for the proposed suspension and the date, time and location of the suspension hearing.
 Notice will be given by certified mail return receipt or by personal delivery addressed to the student and his/her parents/guardians.
-The notice shall contain: The time, date and place of the hearing

-- The name of the hearing officer

-- A description of the alleged misconduct, the standard of student conduct allegedly violated and the proposed

-- The time,

-The name

-A descrip

-discipline

-A copy of

-$\triangleright$

-- A copy of 6.11.2 NMAC, "Students Rights and Responsibilities," - A clear statement that the hearing will take place as scheduled unless the hearing officer grants a delay or the student and parent agrees to waive the hearing and comply voluntarily with the proposed disciplinary action or with a negotiated penalty, and a clear and conspicuous warning that a failure to appear will not delay the hearing and may lead to the imposition of the proposed penalty by default.
+The notice shall contain: - The time, date and place of the hearing - The name of the hearing officer - A description of the alleged misconduct, the standard of student conduct allegedly violated and the proposed - discipline - A copy of 6.11.2 NMAC, "Students Rights and Responsibilities," - A clear statement that the hearing will take place as scheduled unless the hearing officer grants a delay or the student and parent agrees to waive the hearing and comply voluntarily with the proposed disciplinary action or with a negotiated penalty, and a clear and conspicuous warning that a failure to appear will not delay the hearing and may lead to the imposition of the proposed penalty by default.

-> Note: Expulsion hearings may not be waived.

-- A statement that notice must be given to the Principal at least 72 (seventy-two) hours before the - hearing if the student or his parent(s) will have an attorney present. - Contact information for person from who the parent may request a delay or additional - information and.
-A. descri - A. description of the hearing proceedings.

-b.
-Hearing Officer - Long-Term Suspension and Expulsion hearings will be conducted by an independent hearing officer.

-c.
-Time of Hearing - The hearing shall not be any sooner than five (5) nor later than 10 (ten) school days from the date the notice was received.
-The hearing officer shall have the discretion to extend the time for hearing, however, it the delay extends beyond the 10 (ten) school days, the student shall be returned to school pending the outcome of the hearing.

-d.
-Decision - The Hearing Officer may announce a decision at the close of any the hearing.
+- Note: Expulsion hearings may not be waived. - A statement that notice must be given to the Principal at least 72 (seventy-two) hours before the hearing if the student or his parent(s) will have an attorney present. - Contact information for person from who the parent may request a delay or additional information and. - A. description of the hearing proceedings. - b.
+Hearing Officer Long-Term Suspension and Expulsion hearings will be conducted by an independent hearing officer. - c.
+Time of Hearing The hearing shall not be any sooner than five (5) nor later than 10 (ten) school days from the date the notice was received.
+The hearing officer shall have the discretion to extend the time for hearing, however, it the delay extends beyond the 10 (ten) school days, the student shall be returned to school pending the outcome of the hearing. - d.
+Decision The Hearing Officer may announce a decision at the close of any the hearing.
 The hearing officer shall also prepare a written decision, including concise reasons for the decision and the penalty to be imposed, if any, and mail or deliver it to the Principal and the student, through the parent/guardian, within five (5) working days after the review is concluded.